MicrosoftDocs/SupportArticles-docs/support/windows/win32/hook-procedure-not-receiving-vk-convert-message.md

 This article helps you resolve the problem when an application that uses a keyboard hook doesn't receive `WM_KEYDOWN` messages for the `VK_CONVERT` virtual key.

-*Applies to:* &nbsp; Windows 11, Windows 10 version 20H2, Windows 10 version 21H1, Windows 10 version 21H2
+_Applies to:_ &nbsp; Windows 11, Windows 10 version 20H2, Windows 10 version 21H1, Windows 10 version 21H2

 ## Symptoms

-Keyboard hooks do not receive `WM_KEYDOWN` messages for the `VK_CONVERT` virtual key.
+Keyboard hooks don't receive `WM_KEYDOWN` messages for the `VK_CONVERT` virtual key.
 This issue can cause unexpected behavior in the applications that call `SetWindowsHookEx`(`WH_KEYBOARD`) to set a keyboard hook which monitors the keyboard input.

 ## Cause